-We draw attention to note 2 in the financial statements, which indicates that the Group will need to raise additional funds to bring their project to financial close.
-Whilst the directors expect to meet funding requirements, based upon the current economic environment there exists a material uncertainty which may cast significant doubt as to whether the Group will be able to raise sufficient funds and therefore continue as a going concern.
+We draw attention to notes 2 and 9 in the financial statements, which indicates that the Group will need to raise additional funds to bring their project, the development of lignite coal resources in Block VI in the Thar Desert in the Sindh province in Pakistan through an open pit mine supplying a mine-mouth power plant, to a financial close.
+Whilst the directors expect to meet funding requirements, based upon the current economic environment there exists a material uncertainty which may cast significant doubt as to whether the Group will be able to raise sufficient funds, both debt and equity, to reach financial close.
+If financial close cannot be reached the carrying value of the Exploration Assets and the Project Feasibility is uncertain and there would be as a result a material uncertainty relating to going concern.
 Our opinion is not modified in respect of this matter.

 Given the uncertainties noted above we considered going concern to be a Key Audit Matter.
 We have assessed management's forecasts and underlying assumptions.
-In doing so we considered factors such as historical operating expenditure and the group's ability to raise funding in the near future.
+In doing so we considered factors such as historical operating expenditure and the group's ability to raise funding in the future.